Skip to content

 The default filer is the Ultimate Parent Entity (UPE) — the top entity in the group that consolidates the others and is not itself consolidated by any parent above it.
 The UPE files the CbC report in its jurisdiction of tax residence.
 So the clean, common cases are these:

-- If the group is in scope and the Ultimate Parent Entity is UAE-resident, the full CbC report is filed here, by that UAE parent.
-This is the classic “UAE headquartered multinational” case.
+• If the group is in scope and the Ultimate Parent Entity is UAE-resident, both duties fall here: that UAE parent files the notification at the group’s year-end and the full CbC report within 12 months.
+This is the classic “UAE headquartered multinational” case — and it is the only case in which a UAE entity carries a CbCR obligation at all.

 Here is the distinction that resolves most of the confusion we hear.
-A CbC report and a CbC notification are two different things, with two very different levels of effort.
+A CbC report and a CbC notification are two different things, with two very different levels of effort — we unpack the pair fully in CbC notification vs report in the UAE, and the dates that attach to each in our CbC filing deadline UAE guide.

 The report is the full jurisdictional data return — revenue, profit, tax, people and assets, country by country, plus an entity-by-entity listing of the group.
 It is a real compliance project, drawing data from across the whole group.
-The notification, by contrast, is a short administrative filing.
-It tells the UAE authority which entity is the group’s Ultimate Parent or surrogate filer, and in which jurisdiction the full report will be lodged.
+The notification, by contrast, is a short administrative filing that confirms the UAE-resident Ultimate Parent is the reporting entity, and in which jurisdiction the report will be lodged.
 That is essentially its whole job.

-This is exactly the kind of scoping call we help clients get right through our CbC reporting support — establishing, for each UAE entity in a multinational structure, whether it faces a full report, a notification, or nothing, before any deadline is in play.
+This is exactly the kind of scoping call we help clients get right through our CbC reporting support — establishing, for each UAE entity in a multinational structure, whether it is the UAE-resident ultimate parent that carries the full duty, or a member that owes nothing here, before any deadline is in play.

 Worked through: three groups, three answers